futape/gustav/Private-API:-GustavContent.md

 Steps:

 <pre><code>1.
 If <a href="Gustav-core-options#_ext"><code>_ext</code></a> is defined:
         If content is empty or constists of whitespaces only (not 3.):
             Use content (not converted) of extended source file instead.
-2. [Convert](Converting-source-content) content using the source file's converter(s).
+2.  <a href="Converting-source-content">Convert</a> content using the source file's converter(s).
 3. If <a href="Gustav-core-options#_ext"><code>_ext</code></a> is defined:
         If the source file's original content is not empty and doesn't consist of whitespaces only (not 1.):
             If <a href="Gustav-core-options#_ext_content"><code>_ext_content</code></a> is defined: